- Maternal and Infant Health Beneficiary Profile (PDF, 2.49 MB)

 New Phase of Maternal and Infant Health Initiative

-CMS will also be leveraging Transformed Medicaid Statistical Information System (T-MSIS) data, to the extent feasible, to ensure content in the new learning collaboratives is data-driven.
+CMS will also leverage Transformed Medicaid Statistical Information System (T-MSIS) data, to the extent feasible, to ensure content in the new learning collaboratives is data-driven.
 CMS will also use T-MSIS data to aid participating states in tracking utilization of services, calculating quality measures, and pursuing value-based care.

 As in all areas of healthcare, new challenges have arisen in MIH as a result of the current Covid-19 Public Health Emergency (PHE).
 One such challenge is the issue of forgone care.
 During the COVID-19 PHE, the rate of vaccination and primary and preventive care among Medicaid and CHIP beneficiaries has sharply declined.
 The MIHI will offer TA to address foregone care as it relates to utilization rates of postpartum care visits as well as infant well-child visits.